-- be able to conduct conversations in Spanish about the self and society;
+- be able to conduct conversations in Spanish about themselves and society;

-- be able to produce written descriptive texts about the self and society in Spanish in the past;
+- be able to produce written descriptive texts in Spanish in the preterite and imperfect tenses;

 - have a good understanding of the different cultural identities that make up the Hispanic World;

-- be knowledgeable about Hispanic cultural traditions and practices, and to appreciate diversity;
+- be knowledgeable about Hispanic cultural traditions and practices, and appreciate diversity;

 - be able to find information from various sources, including dictionary, library and the internet;

-- have developed a differentiated and informed understanding of self and others and of cross-cultural exchange;
+- have developed an informed understanding of themselves and others through cross-cultural exchange;

-- be able to apprehend and appreciate features of the interaction of language and identity;
+- have an understanding of the interaction of language and identity;

 - have acquired time management and planning skills through managing and organizing workloads;